-- as a consequence of the concentration, a market share equal to or higher than 30 per cent but lower than 50 per cent in the domestic market of a specific product or service, or in a substantial part of it, is acquired, created or reinforced, and the individual turnover of at least two of the undertakings involved in the concentration in Angola, in the previous financial year, is higher than 450 million kwanzas, net of taxes directly related to that turnover; or - the undertakings involved in the concentration reached an aggregate turnover in Angola in the previous financial year higher than 3.5 billion kwanzas, net of taxes directly related to that turnover.
+- 1 as a consequence of the concentration, a market share of at least 50 per cent in the domestic market of a specific product or service, or a substantial part of it, is acquired, created or reinforced; - 2 as a consequence of the concentration, a market share equal to or higher than 30 per cent but lower than 50 per cent in the domestic market of a specific product or service, or in a substantial part of it, is acquired, created or reinforced, and the individual turnover of at least two of the undertakings involved in the concentration in Angola, in the previous financial year, is higher than 450 million kwanzas, net of taxes directly related to that turnover; or - 3 the undertakings involved in the concentration reached an aggregate turnover in Angola in the previous financial year higher than 3.5 billion kwanzas, net of taxes directly related to that turnover.

-In view of the low turnover thresholds in Angola (particularly the third threshold, above),2 undertakings with limited or occasional business activities in Angola may easily be caught by the obligation to file transactions with the CRA before being able to implement them.
+In view of the low turnover thresholds in Angola (particularly the threshold in point (3)), undertakings with limited or occasional business activities in Angola may easily be caught by the obligation to file transactions with the CRA before being able to implement them.

-However, even if a concentration does not meet any of the above-mentioned thresholds for mandatory filing, it might still have to be notified if the CRA so decides.
+However, even if a concentration does not meet any of the above-mentioned thresholds for mandatory filing, it may still have to make a notification if the CRA so decides.
 This is one of the most striking aspects of the Angolan merger control regime.
 Whenever it deems that a transaction might significantly restrict competition, the CRA is entitled to request the parties to notify it.
 The procedure in this case is simplified (it concludes with a Phase I decision, in principle), although in the end nothing will prevent the CRA from deciding to prohibit a transaction.